Palestinian insurgency in South Lebanon: Heightened insurgency through the 1970s

-Lebanese Civil War (first phase)
+Outbreak of the Lebanese Civil War in 1975

 The Lebanese Civil War (1975–1990) was a complex conflict in the form of various factions and shifting alliances between and among Lebanese Maronite Catholics, Lebanese Muslims, Palestinians, Lebanese Druze, and other non-sectarian groups.
 Governmental power had been allotted among the different religious groups by the National Pact based partially on the results of the 1932 census.
 Changes in demographics and increased feelings of deprivation by certain ethnic groups, as well as Israeli–Palestinian clashes in the south of the country all contributed to the outbreak of the Lebanese Civil War.

 Beginning in May 1976, Israel supplied the Maronite militias, including the Lebanese Forces, led by Bachir Gemayel, with arms, tanks, and military advisers.
 The border between Israel and Lebanon was at this time was nicknamed the Good Fence.

-Fearing loss of commercial access to the port of Beirut, in June 1976 Syria intervened in the civil war to support the Maronite dominated government, and by October had 40,000 troops stationed within Lebanon.
+Fearing loss of commercial access to the port of Beirut, in June 1976 Syria intervened in the civil war to support the Maronite-dominated government, and by October had 40,000 troops stationed within Lebanon.
 The following year, however, Syria switched sides and began supporting the Palestinians.

 On 11 March 1978, eleven PLO militants made a sea landing in Haifa, Israel, where they hijacked a bus, full of people, killing those on board in what is known as the Coastal Road massacre.
 By the end of the day, nine hijackers and 37 Israeli civilians were killed.
 In response, on 14 March 1978, Israel launched Operation Litani occupying southern Lebanon, except for the city of Tyre, with 25,000 troops.
 The objective was to push the PLO away from the border and bolster a Lebanese Christian militia allied with Israel, the South Lebanese Army (SLA).

-On 22 April 1979, Samir Kuntar and three other members of the Palestine Liberation Front, a sometimes faction of the PLO, landed in Nahariya, Israel from Tyre, Lebanon by boat.
+On 22 April 1979, Samir Kuntar and three other members of the Palestinian Liberation Front, a sometimes faction of the PLO, landed in Nahariya, Israel from Tyre, Lebanon by boat.
 After killing a police officer, who had discovered their presence, they took a father and his daughter hostage in an apartment building.
 After fleeing with the hostages from police back to the beach, a shootout killed one policeman and two of the militants.
 Kuntar then executed the hostages before he and the remaining invader were captured.

 In April 1981, the United States tried to broker a cease-fire in southern Lebanon among Israel, Syria and the PLO.
 In July 1981, Israel responded to PLO rocket attacks on northern Israeli settlements by bombing PLO encampments in southern Lebanon.
 United States envoy Philip Habib eventually negotiated a shaky cease-fire that was monitored by UNIFIL.